 - Some of the process controls should include activities to satisfy those who have an interest or stake in your organisation.

-- Whether you provide products or services to your customer, make sure you know what constitutes ‘good quality’, establish processes so you know and your customers confirm you are delivering it.
+- Whether you provide products or services to your customer, make sure you know what constitutes ‘good quality’, establish processes so you know, and your customers confirm, you are delivering it.

 - Make sure any design activity adequately documents requirements, is controlled, considers risks and confirms that the output effectively addresses all the requirements (see Design procedure resource).

->quality of your products, services and processes
+>the success of your products, services and processes (focus on controls established under 8. and 9.)

 >provide evidence of compliance

-- Conduct internal audits using trained auditors against a program focused on the implementation of the organisation’s controls established to manage the risks and opportunities.
+- Conduct internal audits using trained auditors against a program focused on the implementation of the controls established to manage the risks and opportunities.

 - Where significant quantities of data are obtained through monitoring and measurement, analyse the data and establish methods to predict future risks or opportunities to be acted on.